Analysis | We’ve reached the Tony Bobulinski stage of the campaign

 So we’ve seen these waves.
 Former vice president Joe Biden is addled! — which lasted until the Democratic convention, and it was pretty obvious that Biden was perfectly capable of offering an extensive rejection of Trump’s first term in office.
 Leftist thugs are burning down cities! — an argument that evaporated along with the summer’s rash of protests and, one assumes, polling showing that it wasn’t doing any good.

-The most recent obsession in Trump’s universe is Biden’s son, Hunter.
+The most recent obsession in Trump’s universe is Biden’s son Hunter.
 Hunter Biden’s rocky background is no secret, with Joe Biden himself having addressed it on several occasions.
 Last week, though, the New York Post began running a series of articles leveraging material obtained by Trump’s attorney, Rudolph W. Giuliani.
 The initial focus was on re-litigating the events that led to Trump’s impeachment last year, though much of the attention was instead focused on the odd provenance of the material.
 In reporting from the New York Post and Fox News since, the focus has expanded outward to include other aspects of Hunter Biden’s business record.

 That’s where Mr. Bobulinski enters.
 A former business partner of Hunter Biden’s, he apparently became frustrated at learning that the former vice president’s son had made a business deal in China without him.
 He’s since decided to help Giuliani and Senate Republicans dig through as much of Hunter Biden’s business history as possible.
 His presence at the debate, it appears, is either meant to rattle Joe Biden for unclear reasons — or simply to inject more energy into Trump’s base, many of whom have been tracking the expanding intricacies of the Hunter Biden plotline with great enthusiasm.